platformsh/platformsh-docs/src/configuration/routes/https.md

 ### Automated SSL certificate renewal using Cron

-If the Let's Encrypt certificate is due to expire in less than one month it will automatically renew at that time.
-That makes it feasible to set up auto-renewal of the Let's Encrypt certificate.
+If the Let's Encrypt certificate is due to expire in less than one month then it will be renewed automatically during a deployment.
+That makes it feasible to set up regular auto-renewal of the Let's Encrypt certificate.
 The caveat is that, like any deploy, there is a very brief downtime (a few seconds, usually) so it's best to do during off-hours.

 > **note**
 >